-Catherine Lee explores poetry’s percussive jazz voice and social change activism by performing solo or with improvising musicians “on poem.”
-Since 1976, Lee’s multifaceted writing has appeared in print, online, and as collaborative multimedia.
+Catherine Lee’s poetry engages in social change activism using a percussive jazz voice.
+Since 1976, Lee has published multifaceted writing in print, online, and as collaborative multimedia.
 Her impact on Boston’s jazz scene is detailed here:

 A collection of ten poems about mentoring in SAISD public elementary schools.
-As of September 2021, they are being incorporated into a musical drama I am writing called "Mentor Wonders," in collaboration with Cecil Carter and the Seniors In Play Repertory Theater Company.
+These were incorporated into a musical drama I wrote called "Mentor Wonders," in collaboration with the Seniors In Play Repertory Theater Company.

 \"Be A Mentor - Sea Un Mentor\" is a video PSA created to encourage bilingual volunteer mentors for a San Antonio public school where Lee has mentored for a number of years.
 Lee wrote the grant that secured production funding, hired and managed video artist and talent, arranged production schedule, wrote storyline, logged footage, and managed a schedule of public showings.
 It exemplifies Lee\'s skills in bringing her writing to life in a complex multicultural, collaborative environment.
 Post-Covid-19 school schedule, this piece is conceptually accurate, but the school\'s mentoring program no longer functions this way.